Teradata/product-help/UseCases/SalesOffload/README.md

 ```

-Let's join the historical data with the current data so we can see the full picture:
+Join the historical data with the current data so you can see the full picture:

 ```sql